 Now, due to increased rates of suicide, PTSD, divorce and substance abuse, drill sergeants are receiving resiliency training and teaching resiliency skills to new recruits.
-Many soldiers are on their third or fourth deployment and the stress of these extended periods away from family and in combat situations over a period of ten to twenty years is taking a toll.
+Many soldiers are on their third or fourth deployment, and the stress of these extended periods away from family and in combat situations over a period of 10 to 20 years is taking a toll.
 Seasoned soldiers and their family members are also taking resiliency training classes to help them prepare for and cope with repeated deployments.
 Every soldier is now receiving resiliency training.

 Positive Psychology and Cognitive Behavioral Concepts in Resiliency Training

-The training also includes some cognitive behavioral concepts that reinforce the idea that it is not so much what happens; but our thoughts about what happens, that lead to our emotional and behavioral reactions to adversity.
+The training also includes some cognitive behavioral concepts that reinforce the idea that it is not so much what happens but rather our thoughts about what happens that lead to our emotional and behavioral reactions to adversity.
 Some common thinking traps are identified and corrected.
-For example, the thinking trap of “always, always, always” leads to believing that a problem is unchangeable and that one is helpless to do anything about it.
+For example, the thinking trap of "always, always, always" leads to the belief that a problem is unchangeable and that one is helpless to do anything about it.
 Being able to identify what can and cannot be controlled and taking control of what can be controlled are alternatives to a helpless response of doing nothing and believing that a painful experience will last forever.

 Brigadier General Rhonda Cornum and Resiliency Training